 In the autumn of 2019, a tender was announced to find the building contractor for the project to reconstruct the legally protected historic building at the former municipal slaughterhouse complex and convert it into a contemporary art gallery.
 The building is in fact a complex of five separate structures (built at various times) abutting on each other and designated with the letters A to E. The tender included the demolition of part D and the construction of a new building in its place.

 Ostrava’s City Council made the final decision on the contractor on Tuesday 18 February.
 The winner of the tender was Zlínstav, with a bid price of 170 million CZK (around 206 million CZK including VAT).

 On 6 April 2020, the site was formally entrusted to Zlínstav, and work began just a few days later.

-The reconstruction should be finished in the spring of 2022.
-After that, the building will become the seat of the Plato PLATO – a city gallery for contemporary art.
+The reconstruction was finished in the spring of 2022.
+Now, the building is the new seat of the Plato PLATO – a city gallery for contemporary art.